Application Deadline: TBA

 - A manuscript on the study and your findings must be sent to Surgical Endoscopy.
 A copy of the final manuscript must be sent to the SAGES Office in order for the grant to be considered complete.
 SAGES must be acknowledged as a funding source

-If these requirements are not met, all investigators will be denied future funding through the SAGES research grant program for 2 years.
+If these requirements are not met, subsequent applications from the PI and co-PI will be viewed unfavorably for future funding through the SAGES research grant program.

-Since research facilities are factored into funding decisions by the Research Committee, the primary investigator must inform the SAGES office if he or she leaves his or her institution during the course of completing this research.
-The SAGES Research Committee chair will work with the investigator to determine if the research funds will stay with the initial institution or move with the investigator.
+Since research facilities are factored into funding decisions by the Research and Career Development Committee, the primary investigator must inform the SAGES office if he or she leaves his or her institution during the course of completing this research.
+The SAGES Research and Career Development Committee chair will work with the investigator to determine if the research funds will stay with the initial institution or move with the investigator.
 SAGES reserves the right to make this final decision.

 SAGES Research Committee understands that studies may need modification during the execution phase.
 If a study design is modified, the primary investigator MUST notify the committee.
 The committee will then review the suggested changes and decide whether they will continue to fund the new study.

 As part of the submission process, disclosures from all known authors must be provided at the time of submission.
 Because we are interested in funding a diverse pool of applications, we also ask if anyone listed in your grant has received prior funding from SAGES.

 Indirect Cost Policy